 - 2 eggs

-- 1 tbsp low-sodium soy sauce or coconut aminos
+- 1 tablespoon low-sodium soy sauce or coconut aminos

-- 2 tbsp dark soy sauce or coconut aminos
+- 2 tablespoon dark soy sauce or coconut aminos

 - Cook rice ahead of time and store in the fridge until ready to use.
 1 cup of dry white rice is equal to about 3 cups of cooked white rice.